Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Dynamical Cluster Hadronization Model

 \section{Dynamical Cluster Hadronization Model}

 Within \herwig's cluster hadronization model implementation the two essential features that influence to which extend the hadronization model dynamics can properly match the infrared features of the parton shower are the gluon mass $m_g$, the kinematics of the subsequent forced gluon splitting in the first step of the hadronization process, and the dynamics behind the cluster fission.
 For a fixed gluon mass value the problematic aspect is that the gluon splitting process carried out by the parton shower entails in contrast a nontrivial distribution of invariant masses of the $g\to q\bar q$ process.
 This distribution depends on the value of shower cut $Q_0$.
 But it is also clear that a fixed gluon mass value can only mimic some averaged features of the parton shower splitting, and this prohibits an exact matching to the parton shower.
-For the cluster fission process, where an additional light quark-anti-quark pair is produced from the vacuum, the parton shower analogue is a radiated gluon which afterwords branches into the light quark-antiquark pair.
+For the cluster fission process, where an additional light quark-anti-quark pair is produced from the vacuum, the parton shower analogue is a radiated gluon which afterwards branches into the light quark-antiquark pair.
 For the default cluster fission process, the dynamical aspects encoded in these parton shower processes are missing.
-It can therefore not be expected that fixing the parameters $m_g$, ${\rm{Cl}}_{\rm{max}}$, ${\rm{Cl}}_{\rm{pow}}$ and $\rm{PSplit}$ from the tuning procedure should result in an exact matching to the parton shower.
+It can therefore not be expected that fixing the parameters $m_g$, ${\rm{Cl}}_{\rm{max}}$, ${\rm{Cl}}_{\rm{pow}}$ and $\rm{PSplit}$ from the tuning procedure should result in an exact matching to the parton shower.\footnote{ Reference~\cite{Chahal:2022rid} also discusses a dynamical splitting of gluons depending on their colour connections to other perturbatively produced partons in the context of an implementation of a cluster hadronization model in the SHERPA event generator.
+From the algorithmic structure this model may be able to also relate the underlying splitting function to the shower evolution.}